What Would Happen if you Flee from a Traffic Enforcer on Duty

 Posted on Dec 17, 2018

 Here in the Philippines, various social media platforms are riddled with videos displaying personas not respecting traffic rules.
-Parking on designated “no parking zones”, going straight through on a one-way street and many more to list.
+Parking on designated “no parking zones," going straight through on a one-way street, and many more to list.
 This lack of discipline creates havoc and nuisance to daily commuters and car owners alike.
-However, there are videos as well, published online about people disregarding persons in authority and disrespecting some even.
+However, there are videos as well, published online, about people disregarding persons in authority and disrespecting some even.

 People on the wheel seem to have the unspoken power to avoid people that are stopping them for an offense they committed.
-If you are wondering as to what would happen if you flee from a traffic enforcer after making a traffic violation, read on to find out.
+If you are wondering as to what would happen if you fled from a traffic enforcer after making a traffic violation, read on to find out.